 What is Baltic Amber and where does it come from?

 Baltic Amber comes in diverse colours and various degrees of transparency depending on how it has been formed and where it is found.
-For instance if it has survived undiscovered on the beach, years of exposure to the sun, wind and the sand condition it further.
-This weathering of some pieces means that you are able to find many different types of amber, each of a high quality and all with their own uniqueness.
+For instance, if it has survived undiscovered on the beach, years of exposure to the sun, wind and the sand condition it further.
+This weathering of some pieces means that you are able to find many different types of amber, each of high-quality and all with their own uniqueness.

 History and Legend